Parental leave policies leave parents wanting more

-These days, in the standard American household, it’s likely that all adults work.
+These days, it’s likely that all adults work in the standard American household.
 Without a parent at home, there’s little flexibility for home-based care for a new baby, sick child or elderly relative without putting jobs in jeopardy.

-New millennial generation experiencing the lack of paid parental leave and childcare costs are changing their life plans and having fewer kids than they want.
+Millennials facing the lack of paid parental leave and high childcare costs are changing their life plans and having fewer kids than they want.